 Possible Solutions

-- Install additional panels to compensate for the lower output.
+- Install additional panels to compensate for the low output.

-Thought to Ponder: Is your installation space large enough to accommodate the extra panels required to match a rigid system’s output?
+Food for thought: Would your installation space be large enough for any extra panels required to match a rigid system output?

 Durability: Fragility in Flexibility